tweag/nickel/README.md

     callable from various programming languages.
 - **Functional**: the basic building blocks are functions.
 They are first-class citizens, which can be passed around, called and composed.
-- **Gradual typing**: static types improve the code quality, serve as a documentation and eliminate bugs early.
-However, they come at the cost of complexity and verbosity, which may be prohibitive, especially in an interpreted language where there is no real distinction between compile-time and runtime.
+- **Gradual typing**: static types improve code quality, serve as a documentation and eliminate bugs early.
+On one hand, code specific to a particular configuration does not depend on external inputs and will always be evaluated to the same value, thus any type error will show up at run time anyway.
 Also, some JSON can be hard to type.
+There, types are only a burden.
+On the other hand, reusable code - that is, *functions* - is evaluated on potentially infinitely many different inputs, and is impossible to test exhaustively: there, types are precious.
 Nickel has types, but you get to chose when you want it or not, and it handles safely the interaction between the typed and the untyped world.
 - **Contracts**: complementary to the type system, contracts are a principled